Official Website of the Republic of Belarus

 All court proceedings have to follow the established system.
 Emergency courts cannot be set up under any circumstances.

-General courts in Belarus deal with civil, criminal and administrative cases, as well as cases involving military personnel.
+Universal courts in Belarus deal with civil, criminal, administrative and economic cases, as well as cases involving military personnel.

 • the Supreme Court of the Republic of Belarus